 - You must ensure that you have submitted the appropriate application materials to the host university or program sponsor and been accepted by the program.
 If you need to have any forms signed by the Director of Study Abroad, submit them to the Study Abroad Office and/or the Director of Study Abroad well in advance of any submission deadlines.

 - You may receive a Baruch bill for tuition and/or fees if you are attending an exchange or CUNY-sponsored program.
 You must pay the bill (if you receive a tuition waiver, you must still pay fees) and send documentation of your payment to the Study Abroad Office.

 - You must complete and submit documents related to international travel in order to receive your Study Abroad Permit.
-Normally, this will be either the Baruch College CUNY International Travel Waiver and Release Packet (WARP for short) or the Baruch College CUNY Independent International Travel Form (“WARP-lite” for short), but there might be additional documentation required.
+Normally, this will be the International Travel Waiver and Release Packet (WARP for short), but there might be additional documentation required.
 Please check with the Baruch Study Abroad Office for the most up-to-date information.
 If you are required to purchase health and accident insurance for your study abroad, you will need to do so before you submit your forms.
 It is wise to do complete and submit these forms early.

 - If you are attending a CUNY-sponsored study abroad program, after you have paid your bill, you will need to file an Electronic Permit (E-Permit).

 - Once the minimum number of credits for your study abroad program have been approved and you have supplied the Study Abroad Office with proof of payment of your Baruch bill, the Study Abroad Office will submit to the Registrar’s Office on your behalf a Study Abroad Permit Application.
 The Study Abroad Permit is the final document you need regarding your approval to study abroad.